pic pic

 Function Calls

-Building upon our understanding of function definition and methods, let's now analyze the process triggered when a function is called.
+Building on our understanding of how functions and methods are defined, let's now analyze the process triggered when a function is called.
 All our explanations will be based on the following function foo:

 foo(a, b) = 2 + a * b